Green, Quantized Federated Learning over Wireless Networks: An Energy-Efficient Design: Introduction

-To further improve \ac{FL} energy efficiency, model compression methods such as quantization were studied in \cite{FE:21, BP:22, YZ:22, Ch:22}.
+To further improve \ac{FL} energy efficiency, model compression methods such as quantization were studied in \cite{additional1, addtional2, FE:21, Ch:22}.
+In \cite{additional1}, the authors developed an over-the-air \ac{FL} system that uses one-bit gradient quantization aggregation scheme.
+The authors in \cite{addtional2} developed an approach to minimize the training time by optimizing transmission precision level and bandwidth allocation.
 The work in \cite{FE:21} proposed an approach to minimize the energy consumption and the loss function by optimizing model compression design for uplink transmission and device selection strategy.
-In \cite{BP:22}, the authors formulated convergence time minimization problem by controlling computing resources, bandwidth allocation, and precision level for transmission.
-The authors in \cite{YZ:22} developed an approach to minimize the loss function by optimizing precision level in uplink transmission and communication resources.
 In \cite{Ch:22}, the authors studied an energy minimization problem by controlling local iterations, bandwidth allocation, and precision level for both local training and transmission under full device participation scheme.
-However, the works in \cite{FE:21, BP:22, YZ:22} only considered the communication efficiency while there can be a large energy consumption in local training due to high precision level.
+However, the works in \cite{additional1, addtional2, FE:21} only considered the communication efficiency while there can be a large energy consumption in local training due to high precision level.
 Although the work in \cite{Ch:22} considered quantization for both local training and transmission, it used full device participation scheme, which is not practical due to stragglers, and only the energy consumption is minimized.
 In our previous work \cite{ICC_version}, an energy minimization problem was formulated to investigate the tradeoff between energy, precision, and accuracy.
 However, the same precision level was used for local training and transmission as done in \cite{Ch:22}.
 As such, the results of \cite{ICC_version} cannot be directly applied for more general cases such as those with heterogeneous devices and non-i.i.d datasets.
 Moreover, the number of local iterations and the number of selected devices were not jointly optimized.
 To the best of our knowledge, there are no current works that jointly consider the tradeoff between energy efficiency, convergence rate, and accuracy while simultaneously controlling local iterations, the number of scheduled devices, and precision levels in local training and transmission for green \ac{FL} over wireless networks.

 The main contribution of this paper is a novel green, energy-efficient quantized \ac{FL} framework that can represent data with a finite precision level in both local training and uplink transmission.
 Our contributions include: \begin{itemize} \item We propose an FL framework that takes into account stochastic quantization in both local training and transmission with different precision levels.
 All devices train their \acp{QNN}, whose weights and activations are quantized with a finite precision level, so as to decrease energy consumption for computation and memory access.
 In uplink communication, each device performs quantization to its training result to improve the communication efficiency.